What is Metadata?

 Why is Metadata Important?

-So, what is metadata and why is it important?
-Metadata provides information that helps consumers find, use, and understand the data’s quality and where it came from.
+It provides information that helps consumers find, use, and understand the quality and origin of the data.
 Metadata also demonstrates how data is related to provide context for users.

 Types of Metadata